-- FELDENE® is contraindicated for the treatment of peri-operative pain in the setting of coronary artery bypass graft (CABG) surgery (see WARNINGS).
+- FELDENE is contraindicated in the setting of coronary artery bypass graft (CABG) surgery [see CONTRAINDICATION and WARNINGS AND PRECAUTIONS].

-FELDENE® contains piroxicam which is a member of the oxicam group of nonsteroidal anti-inflammatory drugs (NSAIDs).
-Each maroon and blue capsule contains 10 mg piroxicam, each maroon capsule contains 20 mg piroxicam for oral administration.
-The chemical name for piroxicam is 4-hydroxyl-2-methyl-N-2-pyridinyl-2H-1,2,-benzothiazine-3-carboxamide 1,1-dioxide.
 Piroxicam occurs as a white crystalline solid, sparingly soluble in water, dilute acid, and most organic solvents.
 It is slightly soluble in alcohol and in aqueous solutions.
 It exhibits a weakly acidic 4-hydroxy proton (pKa 5.1) and a weakly basic pyridyl nitrogen (pKa 1.8).
-The molecular weight of piroxicam is 331.35.
-Its molecular formula is C15H13N3O4S and it has the following structural formula:

 What are the possible side effects of piroxicam (Feldene)?